706f6c6c7578/dupes/README.md

 # dupes
-Find duplicates lines in a large file by providing a smaller file.
+Find duplicates lines in a larger file by providing a smaller file.

 Usage: dupes < large_file small_file